SESYNC-ci/basic-Shiny-lesson/docs/_slides/env.md

 {:.text-document .no-eval title="{{ site.handouts[1] }}"}

-Shiny apps can also be designed to interact with remote data or shared databases.
+Shiny apps can also be designed to interact with remote data or database servers.
 {:.notes}